anchore/grype/README.md

 A vulnerability scanner for container images and filesystems.
 Easily [install the binary](#installation) to try it out.
 Works with [Syft](https://github.com/anchore/syft), the powerful SBOM (software bill of materials) tool for container images and filesystems.

-**Announcement:** Join us on October 20, 11am-noon PT for a webinar where we’ll discuss Anchore’s open source and enterprise solutions.
-[Save your seat!](https://get.anchore.com/anchore-open-source-vs-enterprise/)

----

 ![grype-demo](https://user-images.githubusercontent.com/590471/90276236-9868f300-de31-11ea-8068-4268b6b68529.gif)

 ## Features